 By providing those out of the box Reactive capabilities, you already have the foundation defined and built for you; such as out of the box controllers’ and actors’ wiring and infrastructure.

-Lightbend Activator allows hot deployment, you can fix your code and continue to run and test your application without redeployment.
+Lightbend tools allows hot deployment, you can fix your code and continue to run and test your application without redeployment.
 Nowadays, time-to-market is an equally important business and architecture requirement as any of the other essential non-functional requirements.

-Reactive Open-Source based MVC stack
+Reactive Open-Source based Web stack

 This is a sample open-source stack we are using to build enterprise applications and we have an extensive pleasant experience with it, you can also get an Enterprise support subscription for that if you’re going to run in the Enterprise.
 Give it a try if you wish, it’s a lot of fun to learn and use.

 - Play!
-Framework and Activator
+Framework APIs and Microservices interface

 - PostgreSQL 9.5 DB

-- IntelliJ IDE as a development environment
+- IntelliJ IDE Community as a development IDE

 You can download, watch the video tutorial and read more about Activator and Akka here.